gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 <img src="data/examples/readme_pics/monitor_img2.jpg" height="350"/>
 </p>

 In the beggining stylized images look kinda rubish like the one one the left.
 As the training progresses you'll get more meaningful images popping out (the one on the right).

-To **start tensorboard** just run: `tensorboard --logdir=runs --samples_per_plugin images=50` from your conda console.

-`samples_per_plugin images=<number>` sets the number of images you'll be able to see when moving the image slider.

 ## Debugging
 Q: My style/content loss curves just spiked in the middle of training?<br/>